 To inform and empower all families particularly low-income, culturally and linguistically diverse families as advocates for their children with disabilities, ages birth to 26, to achieve meaningful participation in their schools and communities.

-We help increase parents' of color participation in leadership roles in the Denver Metro area.
+We seek to increase the participation of parents' of color in leadership roles in the Denver Metro area.

 - We help under-served families access information and support in their native language.